MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/rest/response2.md

     The frames above describe a table.
     If the `IsProgressive` flag isn't set to true, then every table in the set will be serialized using a single frame:

-* `DataTable`: Contains all the information that the client needs about a single table in the data set.
+* `DataTable`: Contains all the information that the client needs about a single table in the dataset.

 ## TableHeader